 Antimicrobial screening facility and University of Warwick

-Antimicrobial screening facility, School of Life Sciences, Faculty of Science, Gibbet Hill Road, Coventry, CV4 7AL
+Antimicrobial screening facility, School of Life Sciences, Faculty of Science, Gibbet Hill Road, Coventry, CV4 7AL.

-Target: Were currently working with all of the above and hopefully soon to offer virology based testing/screening.
+Specific targets: We are currently working with all of the above and hopefully soon to offer virology based testing/screening.